yast/yast-storage-ng/doc/old_and_new_proposal.md

     Whether every volume specifying a separate_vg_name should be created as isolated LVM Volume Group instead include them in the "system" group.
   * `allocate_volume_mode`
-    How the volumes will be allocated in the available disks.
-    Whether set to `auto`, the proposal expects a set of candidate disks, in which it will allocate the volumes automatically.
-When set to `device`, however, the proposal needs to know in which disk must place each volume.
+    When set to `auto`, the proposal expects a set of candidate disks in which it will distribute the volumes automatically as needed.
+If set to `device`, the proposal needs to know in which disk must place each volume.
+As a consequence, the interface presented to the user by default will be different (containing different questions) depending of the value of this property.
   * ~~`encrypt`
     Whether encryption should be used by default.~~
   * `delete_resize_configurable`